 “If I can’t get the samples in on time, I have to freeze them.”

 “Eric, focus.
 Your bachelor party.
 What is the deal?
 As best women, we need to know your desires.”

 “My desire is to play video games with the cats.”

 You know, when I first met Eric, I thought, Ew, I think there’s veggie dip in this guy’s beard.
-But then I got to know him and I realized that even though his beard is disgusting and he drives his POS Camaro around town like it’s a Bentley, he’s pretty nice.
+But then I got to know him and I realized that even though his beard is disgusting and he drives that POS Camaro around town like it’s a Bentley, he’s pretty nice.
 [Pause to sip champagne.]
 Well, not to people.
 But he’s great with animals.
 Not dogs or birds, though, just cats.
-He’s pretty great with cats.
-[Really long awkward pause – 37 Mississippis?]
+He’s great with cats.
+[Really long awkward pause–37 Mississippis?]
 He’s really good at video games, too.
 [Pause for more champagne, and to transition to a more serious note.]
-But on a more serious note, folks, I really never thought I’d see the day Eric would be in a relationship with a girl who worked during regular business hours but here we are, geez, what is it?
+But on a more serious note, I really never thought I’d see the day Eric would be in a relationship with a girl who worked during regular business hours but here we are, geez, what is it?
 Like a year after his divorce was finalized?
-Some of you may think he’s rushing into this – and the statistics will certainly back you up on that – but I think this is going to work.
+Some of you may think he’s rushing into this–and the statistics will certainly back you up on that–but I think this is going to work.
 If there’s one thing I know for certain about Eric, it’s that he’s lazy.
 And broke.
-I guess that’s two things, but what I’m getting at here is that I think this thing is going to go the distance because Eric’s just too fucking lazy [continue to ramble despite shocked gasps] to go through another divorce and, quite frankly, he can’t afford it.
+I guess that’s two things, but what I’m getting at here is that I think this thing is going to go the distance because Eric’s honestly just too fucking lazy [continue to ramble despite shocked gasps] to go through another divorce and, quite frankly, he can’t afford it.
 Well, I’m getting some hand signals from the DJ and the groom so I guess that means my time is up, but before I go I’d like everyone to raise their glasses to Eric and his second stab at this whole marriage thing.
 May they not acquire too many apology cats over the years.